Purpose

 Minimum Compilation and Runtime Standards

-If there is an error or warning in compiling or interpreting, your assignment will
+If there is any error or warning for any reason, your assignment will

 - All programs must perform proper and comprehensive input checking unless otherwise noted.